 The Southwark Tavern

-Established in 1864 on the site of a former debtors’ prison, The Southwark Tavern has existed through various incarnations as a hotel, early house and even a Luftwaffe target in World War II.
-Now, after a series of refurbs, the London Bridge pub serves as one of the area’s finest watering holes, without sacrificing any of its original charm.
+Established in 1864 on the site of a ye olde debtors’ prison, The Southwark Tavern has existed through various incarnations as a hotel, pub and even a Luftwaffe target in World War II.
+Now, after a series of refurbs, it serves as one of the finest pubs in London Bridge, without sacrificing any of its original charm.
 Perched right at the edge of Borough Market, it’s a hot-spot for local office workers and tourists.
-But if you want to escape the crowds, head down into the basement, where the supposed cells have been transformed into cosy, candle-lit alcoves.
-Food is standard pub grub, but the place is serious about beer, boasting six ales plus over 20 specialty draught beers and lagers.
+But if you want to escape the crowds, head down into the basement, where the one-time cells have been transformed into cosy, candle-lit alcoves.
+Food is standard pub grub, but the place is serious about beer, boasting six ales and over 20 specialty draught beers and lagers.

 Mc & Sons

 Tucked away on a Southwark side street is Mc & Sons, a friendly family-run Irish pub that feels transplanted straight from the streets of Dublin.
 The old-timey interior features wooden walls covered with framed photos that commemorate past generations of the McElhinney family.
-Bring your friends and snag a spot in the hidden 10-person snug with its own private bar hatch, or join in the craic in the main bar area.
-Unsurprisingly, they serve a mean pint of Guinness here, but more surprising is the excellent Thai food, which is flavourful, generously portioned and reasonably priced.
-Hot tip: There’s traditional live music on Saturday nights so arrive early to get a seat and settle in.
+Bring your friends to fill out the hidden 10-person snug with its own private bar hatch, or join the craic in the main bar area.
+Unsurprisingly, they serve a mean pint of Guinness here, but more surprising is the excellent Thai food.
+There’s also traditional live music on Saturday nights, so arrive early to get a seat and settle in.

 History buffs best make a beeline for The George Inn.
-One of the oldest pubs in London, it dates back to the 17th century and once counted William Shakespeare and Charles Dickens among its regulars.
-As the only surviving galleried coaching inn in the capital, it boasts impressive galleries and a huge open courtyard, where the Bard is said to have held performances.
+One of the oldest pubs in London, it dates back to the 17th century and has counted William Shakespeare and Charles Dickens among its regulars over the years.
+As the only surviving galleried coaching inn in the capital, it sports a huge open courtyard (where the Bard is said to have held performances), overlooked by balconies running the length of the pub, where punters could keep half an eye out for their coach leaving.
 These days, the clientele may be somewhat less… Elizabethan, but a lot of the old period features are still intact, lending it a sense of authentic old-world charm.
-It’s run by Greene King, so you can expect typical pub fare alongside an extensive drinks menu.
+It’s run by Greene King, so you can expect a decent drinks selection too.

 The Roebuck

 London Bridge has so many pubs within a stone’s throw of each other that it’s easy to overlook those that are ever so slightly off the beaten track.
 Which would be a sorry mistake, as it means missing out on the charms of The Roebuck.
-A mere 10-minute stroll beyond the main drag of London Bridge, the characterful Borough boozer stands on a leafy corner, a scattering of benches out front.
-The interior is airy and bright, with Victorian period fixtures balanced nicely by mid-century furniture.
-As a member of The Sustainable Restaurant Association, The Roebuck prioritises locally sourced, seasonal produce: meat is always free-range and there are plenty of vegan & veggie options.
-They extend the same sustainable approach to the drinks menu, which showcases an ever-rotating array of local brewers and gin distillers as well as organic winemakers.
+A 15-minute stroll south of the station, this characterful Borough boozer stands on a leafy corner, a scattering of benches out front.
+The interior is airy and bright, with Victorian period fixtures and reclaimed furniture, and cosy firesides to cosy up next to in winter.
+And with free comedy every month, karaoke nights and a regular quiz, you will be entertained.

 The Rake

-Don’t be fooled by its compactness: what The Rake lacks in size it more than makes up for in the quantity – and quality – of its craft beers on offer.
+What The Rake lacks in size it more than makes up for in the quantity – and quality – of its craft beers on offer.
 This diminutive drinking den tucked around the back of Borough Market was founded by beer nerds for beer nerds.
 And you can tell.
 The intimate interior is decorated with beer ephemera, its walls scrawled with tributes from local and international brewers.
-With 16 keg taps and four cask pumps plus fridges choc-full with a dizzying array of bottled brews, it’s a hop-lover’s paradise.
+With 16 keg taps and four cask pumps plus fridges chock-full with a dizzying array of bottled brews, it’s a hop-lover’s paradise.

 The Rose